-These tools work like basic miter saws, but they come with one significant difference.
-In addition to angle cuts, these saws can cut with a bevel.
+These tools work like basic miter saws but come with one significant difference.
+In addition to angle cuts, these saws can be cut with a bevel.
 The blade tilts into position and locks at the angle you need for your cut.
 Some sellers break down this style of miter saw into further categories.
-Advanced versions of a compound miter saw allow you to tilt the blade in both directions from its 90-degree starting position.
+Advanced versions of a compound miter saw allow you to tilt the blade from its 90-degree starting position in both directions.

 Table Saw Uses

-There are two types of cut you can make with a table saw.
-If you cut a piece of wood, going with the grain, it’s called a rip cut.
-If you cut against the grain, slicing the wood in half, that’s a cross cut.
+There are two types of cuts you can make with a table saw.
+If you cut a piece of wood with the grain, it’s called a rip cut.
+If you cut against the grain, slicing the wood in half, that’s a crosscut.
 No matter what types of table saws and miter saws you use, you should be able to complete this second type of cut on a thin piece of wood.
 The value of a table saw comes from its ability to handle much longer and much wider materials.

 Though a table saw takes up more room than a miter saw, it also handles longer cuts.
 The best table saws and miter saws include extra shelf space on either side of the blade, and you can use external supports when working with even larger sheets or planks.
 Home and shop table saws usually have larger surfaces than workbench table saws.
-Their solid bases add support to the work surface and, in many cases, connect with your dust management system to clear the air.
+Their solid bases support the work surface and often connect with your dust management system to clear the air.

 Miter Saw Uses

 Miter saws complete a few more styles of cuts than table saws.
-They perform straight cuts, angled cuts, bevel cuts and combination cuts.
-With all these settings, miter saws serve as a fundamental choice for many woodworkers.
-Craftsman use bevel cuts create hidden seams and crown molding.
+They perform straight, angled, bevel, and combination cuts.
+With all these settings, miter saws are a fundamental choice for many woodworkers.
+Craftsmen use bevel cuts to create hidden seams and crown molding.
 They use straight cuts for simple sizing cuts that maintain the square end of the wood and angled cuts to create edges that fit together at precise angles.